FreeWillPBC/cypress-match-screenshot/README.md

 ## Update screenshots

-If you want to update the base screenshots with the new generated set, put the `updateScreenshots` parameter to your Cypress config.
+If you want to update the base screenshots with the new generated set, pass `updateScreenshots=true` as an environment variable, e.g. `cypress run --env updateScreenshots=true`.
 This will allow your tests to pass and the base screenshots being replaced by the new ones.

 ## Todos